Rachel Miller Williams, MSPT

 Expert John F. Barnes Myofascial Release Therapist

-Rachel Williams’ goal as a physical therapist is to provide empathetic, personalized, hands-on physical therapy.
-She facilitates each patient to help them return to their optimal state of wellness and function.
-Rachel is experienced in treating patients with a variety of diagnoses and dysfunctions of the upper and lower extremities including orthopedic, post-surgical, vocational, geriatric, pediatric, cervical and spinal dysfunction, postural related dysfunction, complex pain syndromes, and sports related injuries.
-Rachel has a manually based, functional style to physical therapy utilizing a variety of treatment approaches to help become physically complete.
+Rachel Miller Williams’ goal as a physical therapist is to provide empathetic, personalized, hands-on physical therapy.
+She supports each patient as an individual to help them return to their optimal state of wellness and function.
+Rachel is experienced in treating patients with a variety of dysfunctions of the upper and lower extremities including orthopedic, post-surgical, vocational, geriatric, pediatric, cervical and spinal dysfunction, postural related dysfunction, complex pain syndromes, and sports related injuries.
+Rachel pioneered a manually based, functional style to physical therapy utilizing a variety of treatment approaches called human touch physical therapy HTPT to help balance patients wellness as a whole.

 Rachel is an expert level John F. Barnes Myofascial Release (MFR) therapist.
 Her patients are treated as a whole.
-She facilitates healing their mind, body and awareness within utilizing the MFR paradigm.
+She facilitates balancing their mind/body/machine utilizing the MFR paradigm and HTPT.
 She has taken the following MFR courses: MFR I, MFR II, MFR III, Fascial-Pelvis, Cervical-Thoracic, Myofascial, Unwinding, Myofascial Rebounding, Advanced Myofascial Unwinding, Quantum Leap, Fascial Cranium, Women’s Health and Skill Enhancement Seminar.
 Rachel is driven by her passion for helping others heal with MFR.
-She assists with teaching MFR classes and continues to repeat the coursework as part of her personal and professional growth.
+She assists teaching MFR classes and continues to repeat the coursework as part of her personal and professional growth.

 In addition to her orthopedic and manual skills, Rachel has a passion for treating pelvic health.
 She treats pelvic floor disorders including pelvic pain, incontinence, and sexual pain and dysfunction.
 She has been trained to treat pelvic health from the Herman and Wallace Institute and John F. Barnes MFR method.